 The right food

-In winter, you should protect your English Pointer with a coat as it does not tolerate the cold very well.
+In winter, you should protect your English Pointer with a coat, as it does not tolerate the cold very well.

 Origin & History

-His name Perro de Punta comes from the Spanish and means dog to point.
-The characteristics of remaining motionless and with raised paw to track down game appeared mutatively.
-These characteristics were further consolidated by pure breeding.
+Its name "Perro de Punta" comes from the Spanish and means "dog to point".
+The traits for tracking down game, remaining motionless and with a raised paw, appeared mutatively.
+These characteristics were reinforced through pure breeding.